 What is a Diamond?

-With a hardness of 10, diamonds are the hardest substance in nature.
-Harder substances have been created in the laboratory, but they are extremely brittle and have no practical use.
-If a harder substance is ever found that does not break down so quickly, it will greatly reduce the time need to cut diamonds.
+As noted previously, diamonds have a hardness of 10, the highest of any material in nature.
+Scientists have created harder substances, but they're extremely brittle and have no practical use. ("Hardness" is just one measure of a material's durability).
+If researchers ever find a harder substance that doesn't break down so quickly, it will greatly reduce the time needed to cut diamonds.

 While diamonds occur in nature, laboratories can also synthesize them.
 Lab-made diamonds serve primarily as abrasives.
 However, they're quickly making their way into the jewelry industry.
 For more information, see our FAQ about lab-created diamonds and article on identifying synthetic diamonds.

 If you'd like to learn more about gemology, start with this introduction.

 Diamond Value, Price, and Jewelry Information